thephpleague/csv/docs/9.0/reader/records.md

 public RecordSet::fetchOne(int $offset = 0): array
 ~~~

-The required argument `$offset` represents the record offset in the record collection starting at `0`.
+The `$offset` argument represents the record offset in the record collection starting at `0`.
 If no argument is given the method will return the first record from the result set.
 If no record is found an empty `array` is returned.

 ~~~php
 <?php